 Located in the vast Grand Staircase-Escalante desert, Coyote Gulch is a winding, semi-narrow canyon that snakes its way down through incredible red rock country, and joins with the Escalante River just above Lake Powell.
 The hike is long, best suited for an overnighter, though it can be hiked in one day by those satisfied with a march instead of a casual exploration.
+Either way bring plenty of water, or even better, a water filtration system to use in the multiple springs.
 Hikers will pass a good number of arches, as well as the hardy wetlands that thrive within the shade and moisture of Utah’s desert oases.

 Trail Type: Hiking

 The trailhead is co-located with some water tanks on the Fortymile Ridge, just south and west of the confluence of Coyote Gulch and Escalante Canyon.
 From that position, hikers can choose to follow the popular route, going from the tanks up to Crack-in-the-Rock, and down to the river, before heading upstream, and eventually climbing out of Coyote Gulch at Jacob Hamblin Arch, or they can choose any of the other routes, such as beginning at Hurricane Wash, which is just under a mile and a half upstream (northwest) of Jacob Hamblin Arch.

 Though non-technical, this route is long and strenuous, and requires experience with both overland navigation and major rock-scrambling.